Ukraine claims its forces killed Iranian military personnel in Crimea

 He, however, denied that Tehran was continuing to supply drones to Moscow.

-Meanwhile, Kyiv is struggling to restore its energy grids, which was bombarded by Russian strikes over the week.
+Meanwhile, Kyiv is struggling to restore its energy grid, which was bombarded by Russian strikes over the week.

 On Thursday, much of Ukraine remained without heat or power even as residents in Kyiv scrambled to stock up on water, food and warm clothing fearing further targeted strikes.